What a Past Life Regression Session is Like

-First my therapist had my close my eyes and start taking deep breaths.
+First my therapist had me close my eyes and start taking deep breaths.
 Once I began to relax, she told me to visualize a moment from my current life when I was four-years-old.
 She asked me to describe my memory in detail — what I was seeing, what I was feeling.
+I remembered playing during lunchtime at my pre-school with some of my friends.
 Once I did that, she told me that when we started to explore my past life, the memories would be just as clear and would come to mind in a similar way.
 She told me to trust the memories that came to me even if my logical mind tried to dispel them as my imagination.

 After we finished talking, once again, my regression therapist had me close my eyes and relax.
 She counted down backwards and told me that when we got to one, my consciousness would be back in a previous life.
 Sure enough, when she reached one, I saw myself as a woman in her 60s with wrinkled and callused hands and sad eyes.
 I knew that the woman was feeling very upset.